shubhamagarwal16/realestate/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.8.

+## Python --

+Run `python manage.py runserver` in the command line
+--- For CORS issue
+pip install django-cors-headers

+Add `corsheaders` in INSTALLED_APPS in settings.py
+Add `corsheaders.middleware.CorsMiddleware` in MIDDLEWARE Lastly, Add CORS_ORIGIN_WHITELIST = 'localhost:4200',  to the bottom of the settings.py (Specify the path for the ANGULAR APP)

+## Djongo
+To install mongoDB support via `djongo`
+`pip install djongo`

+## Superuser
+email - realestate@gmail.com
+Name: Real Estate
+Password: realestate

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.